 Flick technicians are trained to recognise the various types of moths and then prescribe the most effective course of action to rid your home of the invading species.
 Moth control methods include residual sprays, misting treatments and/or pheromones.

 The type of moth treatment method that is most appropriate for your home will depend on how badly your property is infested, the type of moth species and what type of products or materials have been contaminated.
-When you engage Flick to eradicate moths in your home, a qualified pest technician will conduct an inspection to identify the specific pest species and then prescribe the appropriate best treatment procedures for your circumstances.
+When you engage Flick in eradicating moths in your home, a qualified pest technician will conduct an inspection to identify the specific pest species and then prescribe the appropriate best treatment procedures for your circumstances.

-Facts About Moths and How to Identify and Control Them
+How to Identify and Control Moths

 Moths are insects with two pairs of wings coated in scales, large compound eyes and a coiled proboscis.
 The various species show great differences in terms of their size and appearance, while many moths are dull shades of grey or brown, there are some species in Australia with brilliant colours, sometimes with radiant, metallic shades.
 Most moths found indoors tend to be very small, with a wingspan of under 2 cm, and are coloured reddish brown, brown or grey.